‘Under Construction’ Wall Footage Tweeted By Trump Was Shot Five Months Ago

 According to Task And Purpose, a website that covers news important to the military and national security, the footage posted by Trump was actually shot last year.

 The footage was not only shot in September of 2018, but the footage was not part of “new wall construction” at all, the site said.
-The Army Corps of Engineers told Task and Purpose that project from the video was in fact a “replacement project,” of a previous barrier that has nothing to do with the current wall debate.
-The project was initiated by an executive order from Trump, in the early days of his presidency.
+The Army Corps of Engineers told Task and Purpose that the project from the video was, in fact, a “replacement project” of a previous barrier that has nothing to do with the current wall debate.
+The project was initiated by an executive order from Trump in the early days of his presidency.

 “I’ve been in this division for 12 years and we were doing border wall replacement work back then,” Mike Peterson, a spokesman for the Army Corps of Engineers’ South Pacific Division, told the website.
 Trump was correct, however, that the project was concluded ahead of schedule.